scionproto/scion/web_scion/README.md

 If something doesn't work (no element status displayed, topology cannot be retrieved, etc.), do the following:

-1. Check that the management daemon is running at the AD host (`./supervisor/supervisor.sh status`).
+1. Check that the management daemon is running at the AS host (`./supervisor/supervisor.sh status`).
-2. If the AD is deployed on a virtual or remote machine (not on localhost/127.0.0.1), ensure that the management daemon of that AD is listening on the 0.0.0.0 address, and not 127.0.0.1 (check the `[program:management_daemon]` section in `supervisor/supervisord.conf`).
+2. If the AS is deployed on a virtual or remote machine (not on localhost/127.0.0.1), ensure that the management daemon of that AS is listening on the 0.0.0.0 address, and not 127.0.0.1 (check the `[program:management_daemon]` section in `supervisor/supervisord.conf`).
-3. Check that the md_host attribute of the AD points to the correct host where the management daemon is deployed.
-You can check it on the AD administration page (/admin/ad_manager/ad/<AD_ID>/).
+3. Check that the md_host attribute of the AS points to the correct host where the management daemon is deployed.
+You can check it on the AS administration page (/admin/ad_manager/ad/<AD_ID>/).
-4. Check that the web panel can open the TLS connection to the port 9010 of the AD host.
+4. Check that the web panel can open the TLS connection to the port 9010 of the AS host.
 5. Software updates don't work?
 Check that the corresponding RPC function (`self.send_update`) is registered in the `ManagementDaemon.__init__()` function.
 Thing to keep in mind: this is a highly experimental feature and should be used with care before additional security reviews are done, otherwise this can result in remote code execution vulnerabilities.

 Don't forget to restart the management daemon(s) after any modifications are done to the source code.